kevinolega/callcentertrainingtips/_posts/2012-10-03-how-to-get-one-step-closer-to-getting-hired-in-a-call-center-with-each-interview.md

 comments: true
 categories: [Lessons]
 ---
 We don't always expect things to work according to plan.
 The good news is we can learn something useful from situations we don't like.
-Things didn't go according to plan for me in the past year and as a response I made an effort to remind myself that even <strong>though we don't always agree, life is 90% blessing and 10% lessons that makes us better people.</strong>
+Things didn't go according to plan for me in the past year and as a response I made an effort to remind myself that even **though we don't always agree, life is 90% blessing and 10% lessons that makes us better people.**

 Lessons are often painful.
 I know that for a fact but when you're fighting for something you got to learn to take hits.